TBI805/MambaGM/README.md

 #### Acknowledgements

 Thanks Guo _et.al_ [LGMRec](https://github.com/georgeguo-cn/LGMRec),for their open source code.
 This code is also based on [MMRec](https://github.com/enoche/MMRec).
-Thank for their work.
+Thanks for their work.